vikyw89/useSyncV/README.md

 // to fetch a data from api, save the results into the store, and subscribe to it
 // by default the result is cached in js variable
 ```

+for more explanation: look at the code snippet